4Subsea/waveresponse-python/docs/user_guide/concepts_utils/rao.rst

 Mirror RAOs
 -------------

-..
-Often, RAOs are provided from 0 to 180 degrees considering symmetry in x-z (surge-heave)
-.. plane.
-In these cases, it is usefull to mirror the RAO to obtain the full extended
-.. version defined in directional range [0, 360) degrees (or [0, 2 * numpy.pi) radians)

 You can mirror an :class:`~waveresponse.RAO` object defined in directional range [0, 180] degrees (or [0, :math:`\pi`] radians) to obtain the full extended version defined in range